QuarkChain/quarkchain-contracts/StakingPoolContractUserGuide.md

 ## Mine QKC

 - Paste the contract address to your mining settings instead of the regular wallet address.
 Start mining. **Miner address should be ETH like, so we need delete last eight digits of the contract address.**

+  > You can only mine the the same chain as the contract deployed.

   ![miner settings](https://github.com/skji/quarkchain-contracts/raw/master/assets/images/8.jpg)